-Inefficient regulations constrain firm efficiency as they present opportunities for soliciting bribes where firms are required to make "unofficial" payments to public officials to get things done.
+Inefficient regulations constrain efficiency as they present opportunities for soliciting bribes where firms are required to make "unofficial" payments to officials to get things done.
 In many countries bribes are common and quite high and they add to the bureaucratic costs in obtaining required permits and licenses.
-They can be a serious firms' growth impediment for development.
+They can be а serious impediment for firms' growth development.

-The first set of indicators measures a composite index of corruption, the Graft Index, that reflects the proportion of times a firm was asked or expected to pay a bribe when soliciting six different public services, permits or licenses.
+The first set of indicators measures a composite index of corruption, the Graft Index\\\\, that reflects the proportion of times a firm was asked or expected to pay a bribe when soliciting six different public services, permits or licenses.